 Big Picture Questions

 Often, questions that ask about both passages will ask you to draw upon multiple skills.
-The most common examples of this are questions which are a big picture/inference combo, requiring you to figure out author perspective and then take one step beyond that.
+The most common examples of this are big picture/inference combo questions, which require you to figure out author perspective and then take one step beyond that.

-It's also possible to have a combo of author technique and detail in one question:
+It's also possible to have a combo of detail and find-the-evidence questions:

 So what should you do to figure out which question type is most difficult for you?
 First, when going through practice tests (actual SAT practice tests, mind), be sure to circle the questions that you're unsure you've answered correctly.
 Next, compare the questions you've circled to the example questions in this article to figure out where your weaknesses lie.
-And finally, study our articles on specific SAT Reading question types (more of which are coming soon) to improve your skills in the areas that you struggle with.
+And finally, study our articles on specific SAT Reading question types to improve your skills in the areas that you struggle with.

 Strategy 3: Eliminate Answers